Satellites of spherical subgroups: Introduction

 \subsection{Brion subgroups}

-Let $G/H$ be an arbitrary spherical homogeneous space.
-Consider an arbitrary primitive lattice point $v \neq 0$ in the valuation cone $\V \subset N_\Q$.
-Then $v$ defines an elementary embedding $G/H \hookrightarrow X_v$.
-The smooth variety $X_v$ consists of two $G$-orbits: the dense orbit $X_v^0 \cong G/H$ and a closed orbit $X'_v$ of codimension one.
-Denote by $\tilde{X}_v$ the total space of the normal bundle to the $G$-invariant divisor $X'_v$ in $X_v$.
-Then $ \tilde{X}_v$ has a natural $G$-action and we can show that $ \tilde{X}_v$ is again a spherical $G$-variety containing exactly two $G$-orbits: the zero section of the normal bundle (it is isomorphic to $X'_v$) and its open complement $\tilde{X}_v^0$.
-We call the isotropy group $H_v$ of a point in the open $G$-orbit $\tilde{X}_v^0$ a {\em Brion subgroup} corresponding to $v \in \V$.
-Such a subgroup was first considered by Michel Brion in \cite[\S1.1]{B90}\footnote{In \cite{B90}, $H$ is assumed to be equal to its normalizer, but this assumption is not needed in the construction of the subgroup $H_v$.}.
+Choose a nonzero primitive lattice point $v$ in the valuation cone $\V \subset N_\Q$.
+The total space $\tilde{X}_v$ of the normal bundle to the $G$-invariant divisor $X'_v$ in the elementary embedding $X_v$ has a natural $G$-action.
+One can show that $ \tilde{X}_v$ is again a spherical $G$-variety containing exactly two $G$-orbits: the zero section of the normal bundle (it is isomorphic to $X'_v$) and its open complement $\tilde{X}_v^0$.
+The stabilizer $H_v$ of a point in the open $G$-orbit $\tilde{X}_v^0$ will be referred to as the {\em Brion subgroup} corresponding to $v \in \V$.
+Such a subgroup was first studied by Brion in \cite[\S1.1]{B90}\footnote{In \cite{B90}, $H$ is assumed to be equal to its normalizer, but this assumption is superfluous in the construction of the subgroup $H_v$.}.
 It is defined up to $G$-conjugation.
-We explain in more detail the construction of $H_v$ in Section \ref{sec:def}.
+The above construction of the subgroup $H_v$ will be explained in greater detail in Sect.~\ref{sec:def}.
+In Sect.~\ref{sec:alg}, we indicate an algebraic description of Brion subgroups.